advanced-security/grab_ql/README.md

 You can get the latest version, or a specific version of each one.

+This is in active development as of July 2022.

 ## Motivation

 Finding and installing [CodeQL](https://codeql.github.com/) and getting it working with [VSCode](https://code.visualstudio.com/) can sometimes be a little laborious and error prone.
 This project automates the process of finding the right installer for each part you need.